About O. M. Grey

 Nestled in the mountains of Northern California, Olivia M. Grey lived in the cobwebbed corners of her mind writing Gothic stories and controversial nonfiction.
 Olivia focused both her poetry and prose on alternative relationship lifestyles and deliciously dark matters of the heart and soul.

 Her work has been published in various anthologies and magazines like Stories in the Ether, Steampunk Trails, SNM Horror Magazine and How The West Was Wicked.
 Her premiere Steampunk dark erotica novel, Avalon Revisited, is an Amazon.com Gothic Romance bestseller.
 Its sequel (of sorts), Avalon Revamped, explores true justice and retribution.
 She also wrote The Nickie Nick Vampire Hunter series, teen Steampunk Romance novels consisting of The Zombies of Mesmer and The Ghosts of Southwark.
 Finally, her Caught in the Cogs: An Eclectic Collection is filled with short stories, love poetry, and relationship essays.

-At fantasy and sex-positive conventions, Ms. Grey presents controversial topics, interacts with fans, and participates on panels discussing fiction, writing, steampunk, mental illness and emotional insecurities, rape culture and misogyny, sexual health and safety, and relationship styles and tools, just to name a few.
+At genre conventions, Ms. Grey presented controversial topics, interacted with fans, and participated on panels discussing fiction, writing, steampunk, mental illness and emotional insecurities, rape culture and misogyny, sexual health and safety, and relationship styles and tools, just to name a few.

 She loved to host proper tea parties, and she had the pleasure of orchestrating a delightful game or two of charades, Victorian style during her Steampunk days.

 Among the pages of this blog lies the remains of Olivia M. Grey, “The Grey Ghost.”

 May she rest in peace.